 After I finished the blanket I wove in all the ends with a tapestry needle and then added a ribbed border using front and back post double crochet (FPDC and BPDC).
 If you aren’t familiar with those stitches, you can watch the video below (or click here to watch on YouTube.)

-ROW 3-4: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, until you have four rows total.
+Rounds 3 – 4: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, making sure your post DCs are popping out in the same direction as the previous round, until you have four rows total.
 (Or you can go around as many times as you’d like to get your desired border height – I made it around four times before I started to run out of yarn.)

 Thank you so much for coming to read this pattern; I hope that you enjoy making this blanket.
 I made this throw for a friend who is going through a rough time right now and I hope the softness of it will bring her some comfort.
 Sometimes that’s all we can do to try to help someone.